carloscorreainfo/carloscorreainfo/README.md

 # Hi there!
 I'm Carlos Correa

 I'm a backend developer with solid frontend background.
 20+ years of experience in education, financial & telecommunications sectors.
 My deployments ranging from large enterprise systems to resources-constrained devices.
+If you require any further information, feel free to contact me.

 [![Linkedin](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/correacarlos/)
 [![Gmail](https://img.shields.io/badge/gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white)](mailto:carloscorreainfo@gmail.com)

 ## About me

 - 🌱 One day without get new skills it's a lost day, check my ever growing pin of [readed books](https://pin.it/400hk2j)
 - 👯 I'm looking to collaborate, lonely rockstar developer isn't my style
 - 💬 Ask me about Adobe Illustrator, I spend many hours drawing with vectors!
-- 📫 How to reach me: first check my [linkedin](https://www.linkedin.com/in/correacarlos/), and (only if it convinces you) drop me a line at carloscorreainfo@gmail.com
+- 📫 How to reach me: first check my [Linkedin](https://www.linkedin.com/in/correacarlos/), and (only if it convinces you) drop me a line at carloscorreainfo@gmail.com
 - ⚡ Fun fact: I have a second life as social events cameraman and video editor